AgentMC/Sao20/Translate/En/Part9.md

 "Doesn’t matter!
 Shoot them!!"

-Three minions thrusted up heads that froze a moment and vigorously launched a shining purple light stream.
+Three minions thrusted up heads that froze a moment and vigorously launched shining purple light streams.

-Unlike the fire stream of a dragon, it was a sphere with elongated tail.
-Toward the miasmic mass that rushed at them with a strange sound reminiscent of the beast scream, Kirito sharply swung the Sword of the Night Sky down.
+Unlike the fire stream of a dragon, they were spheres with elongated tails.
+Toward the miasmic masses that rushed at them with a strange sound reminiscent of the beast scream, Kirito sharply swung the Sword of the Night Sky down.

 The vision of Ronye burned pure white.